Multiple Sclerosis (MS)

 The course of multiple sclerosis is highly varied and unpredictable.
 In most patients, especially when MS begins with optic neuritis, remissions can last months to > 10 years.

-Most patients (60 to 80% [1]) who initially have a clinically isolated syndrome eventually develop MS, with a second lesion becoming evident or MRI detecting a lesion, usually within 5 years after the initial symptoms begin.
+Most patients (60 to 80% [1]) who initially have a clinically isolated syndrome eventually develop MS, with a second lesion leading to symptoms or detectable by MRI, usually within 5 years after the initial symptoms begin.
 Treatment with disease-modifying therapies can delay this progression.
 If patients have a radiologically isolated syndrome without a history of a clinical episode consistent with demyelination, the risk of developing MS is 19 to 90%, depending on the patient's age and the presence of spinal cord or gadolinium-enhancing lesions (2).

-If the initial brain or spinal MRI shows more extensive disease, patients may be at risk of earlier disability, as may patients who have motor, bowel, and/or bladder symptoms when they present or who have incomplete recovery during relapses.
-Some patients, such as men with onset in middle age and with frequent exacerbations, can become rapidly incapacitated.
+Risk for earlier disability is higher if the initial brain or spinal MRI shows more extensive disease, or if patients have motor, bowel, and/or bladder symptoms when they present, or incomplete recovery during relapses.
+Rapid incapacitation may occur in some patients, such as men with onset in middle age and with frequent exacerbations.
 Cigarette smoking may accelerate disease progression.

 Prognosis references